Wandalen/wTools/module/core/error_tools/task/task_plan.md

 ### Goal
 *   Refactor `error_tools` to provide a clear, unified API that wraps `anyhow` and `thiserror`, while maintaining its existing `mod_interface` structure.
 *   Create a user-friendly `Readme.md` that explains this unified approach with runnable examples, making the crate easy to adopt.
+*   Ensure comprehensive examples and full test coverage for the `error_tools` crate.

 ### Ubiquitous Language (Vocabulary)
 *   **`error_tools`:** The crate to be documented and refactored.